Russia's war on Ukraine latest news: Kherson battle lines drawn | Law-Order

 * Ukraine's counter-offensive against Kherson region is proving more difficult than it was in the northeast because of wet weather and the nature of the terrain, Ukraine's defence minister said. * Russian-installed authorities in Kherson city have been encouraging residents to flee, but Oleksiy Arestovych, adviser to Ukrainian President Volodymyr Zelenskiy, said there was no sign Russian forces themselves were preparing to retreat.

-DIPLOMACY * The remains of a U.S. citizen killed in fighting in Ukraine have been released to Ukrainian authorities and will soon be returned to the person's family, a State Department spokesperson said.
+* The remains of a U.S. citizen killed in fighting in Ukraine have been released to Ukrainian authorities and will soon be returned to the person's family, a State Department spokesperson said. * Italy's prime minister said the only way to facilitate peace between Russia and Ukraine is helping Kyiv militarily.

-* Putin is likely to use the possible extension of the U.N.-brokered Black Sea grain deal as a way to gain leverage and dominate next month's G20 summit in Indonesia, a European diplomat briefed on the grain talks told Reuters.
-ECONOMY

-* Mercedes-Benz said it would withdraw from the Russian market and sell shares in its industrial and financial services subsidiaries to a local investor, becoming the latest carmaker to exit the country.
-QUOTE:
+ECONOMY * The European Union could introduce a gas price cap this winter to limit excessive price spikes, if countries give Brussels a mandate to propose the measure.

 "It's a game of roulette," said a Russian officer, describing Ukrainian bombardment near Balakliia in northeastern Ukraine in September before Russian troops withdrew.
 "You either get lucky, or you are unlucky.
 The strikes can land anywhere."
-(Compiled by Lincoln Feast, Philippa Fletcher, Andrew Cawthorne)
+(Compiled by Lincoln Feast, Philippa Fletcher, Andrew Cawthorne and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)